Simple Past Vs Past Continuous Tense | Easy Forms, Uses, Rules, Examples and Practice

 Past Continuous

-• action happened first
+• action happens first (earlier action)

 • action is longer